Information paradox and island in quasi-de Sitter space: Introduction

 Meanwhile, the universe is believed to have experienced inflation at the early stage, which is well described by the quasi-dS background.
 Since the current universe has only a small amount of dark energy giving $H \sim 10^{-60}G^{-1/2}$, we expect that $H$ has decreased, or equivalently, the geometric entropy has increased in time during the inflation.
 Therefore, for the inflationary quasi-dS space to have the information paradox, the radiation entropy needs to increase much faster than the geometric entropy.
 In this article, we investigate when this condition is satisfied and whether we can find the island in the inflationary quasi-dS space.
 For this purpose, we consider the two-dimensional Jackiw-Teitelboim (JT) gravity \cite{Teitelboim:1983ux, Jackiw:1984je} coupled to conformal field theory (CFT).
 As reviewed in Sec. \ref{Sec:JTgravity}, the JT gravity can be obtained by the dimensional reduction of three-dimensional dS space, so we in fact address the information paradox in the three-dimensional quasi-dS background.
 Moreover, our discussion is made in terms of the static coordinates, which are appropriate to describe the dynamics of the horizon as seen by an observer in the static patch.
 In Sec. \ref{Sec:dSparadox}, we argue that the inflationary quasi-dS space can have the information paradox when the central charge increases in time.
 Intriguingly, since the central charge can be interpreted as the number of degrees of freedom, the appearance of the information paradox in this case can be connected to the entropy argument in \cite{Ooguri:2018wrx} supporting the dS swampland conjecture \cite{Obied:2018sgi, Andriot:2018wzk, Garg:2018reu, Ooguri:2018wrx}.
 That is, as the modulus responsible for the vacuum energy traverses along the trans-Planckian geodesic distance, towers of states descend from UV \cite{Ooguri:2006in}, resulting in the rapid increase in the number of low energy degrees of freedom.
-If quasi-dS space does not have the island, the radiation entropy produced in this way keeps monotonically increasing in time, contradict to the central dogma \cite{Teresi:2021qff}.
-Then we expect the quasi-dS background cannot persist for arbitrarily long times \cite{Ooguri:2018wrx} (see also \cite{Seo:2019mfk, Seo:2019wsh, Sun:2019obt} for more discussions).
-In Sec. \ref{Sec:island}, we check if the island can exist in the inflationary quasi-dS space when the central charge increases in time.
-For this purpose, we use three conditions in \cite{Hartman:2020khs} which restrict the spacetime region allowing the island to exist.
-From this we conclude that the island does not exist in the inflationary quasi-dS space thus for the consistency with the central dogma, the background must be strongly deformed, as the entropy argument for the dS swampland conjecture claims.
+We note here that the distance conjecture is not so well established in two dimensions \cite{Etheredge:2022opl}.
+Since two dimensional gravity we consider is obtained by a dimensional reduction of three dimensional gravity, we assume the increase in the number of degrees of freedom to be an effect of three dimensional gravity.
+In two dimensional CFT perspective, this may not contradict to the Zamolodchikov's c-theorem which states $c_{\rm UV}>c_{\rm IR}$ \cite{Zamolodchikov:1986gt} as the increase in the number of degrees of freedom does not mean that IR degrees of freedom are newly generated but UV degrees of freedom descend.
+Since the distance conjecture assumes a tower of states in UV, we expect many more degrees of freedom still present in UV.